MAN Truck & Bus

 NewMAN also includes sustainability as a crucial business driver for the future.
 Because sustainability is no mere buzzword, it is rather a premise that is fundamentally changing our industry.

-“Simplifying customer business by means of leading sustainable solutions.”
+“Simplifying customer business through leading sustainable solutions.”
 We aim to simplify business processes for our customers by coming up with cutting-edge solutions to achieving sustainability.

 Our portfolio extends from vans weighing a total of 3.0 to 5.5 tons, trucks in the 7.49 to 44 ton total weight range to heavy special-purpose vehicles with a total towing weight of up to 250 tonnes.
 This makes MAN a full-range provider covering all weight classes.
 The company also produces urban and intercity buses, coaches and bus chassis under the MAN brand as well as van-based minibuses and luxury coaches under the NEOPLAN brand.
 Our portfolio is rounded off by industrial engines for marine, on-road and off-road applications as well as comprehensive services relating to mobility.

 MAN believes that the future of passenger and goods traffic in our towns and cities will be electric.
 The strengths of electric vehicles are best realised in urban environments.
 They are locally emission-free and thus contribute to improvements in urban air quality and they are also extremely quiet.
 MAN accordingly also invested in 2020 in the development of electric drive trains for distribution trucks and urban buses.

 Here too, MAN Truck & Bus is conducting research into appropriate technologies.
 This transformation will see the illustrious MAN site in Nuremberg being converted from a diesel engine plant into a production and development hub for alternative drives.